openfl/lime.openfl.org/_docs/project-files/xml-format.md

 `contentMode` determines how the image scales to fit the screen.

 - `center` is unscaled
-- `caleAspectFill` scales to fill the entire screen, with original aspect ratio
+- `scaleAspectFill` scales to fill the entire screen, with original aspect ratio
 - `scaleAspectFit` scales to fit inside the screen (letterbox), with original aspect ratio
 - `scaleToFill` stretches the image to fill the screen